TeriYeaki/Pokemon-Battle/README.md

 and ADT-based team selection.
 - **Battle Mechanics**: Developed battle.py to handle the game's battle logic, offering three distinct battle modes: set mode, rotating mode, and optimized mode.
+- **Add Additional Pokemon**: Extend to add a new type of pokemon to the game that is a different type from the existing ones with special ability.

 ## Learning Outcomes 🧠
 - **Class Inheritance and OOP Principles**: Gained proficiency in using class inheritance, abstract methods, super()